-- In orange are LF, MF, and HF bands that require Basic with Honours, Basic with Morse, or Basic with Advanced qualification. - In blue are CB bands, which don't require any qualification but can only be used with unmodified CB radios at relatively low power (for reference). - In red are the AM and FM radio broadcasting bands (for reference).
+- In green are VHF, UHF, SHF, and EHF bands that require only the Basic qualification. - In orange are LF, MF, and HF bands that require Basic with Honours, Basic with Morse, or Basic with Advanced qualification. - In blue are CB bands, which don't require any qualification but can only be used with unmodified CB radios at relatively low power (for reference). - In red are the AM and FM radio broadcasting bands (for reference). - In maroon are VHF and UHF TV channels (for reference).